gvwilson/sensibleadventures/iffy/iffy.md

 Someone was singing off-key.
 Another voice joined in, then a third, and then glass broke on stone.
 "Bloody pirates," a passer-by muttered to his companion.
-"Governor shoulda sunk the *Taroona*, not let her berth."
+"Governors shoulda sunk the *Taroona*, not let her berth."

-The second man elbowed him,
+The second man elbowed him.
-glancing upward at a sentry drone buzzing overhead.
-"I'm sure the governor knows what's best," he said loudly.
+"I'm sure the governors know what's best," he said loudly.
 Iffy kept her eyes on the cobblestones in front her and hurried on her way.

 Sandhu's grocery store was out of eggs.
 They had onions,
 though,
-and a whole case of dried green peppers that had come in from somewhere carefully left unspecified.
+and a whole case of dried green peppers that had come in from somewhere carefully unspecified.
 Little Mrs. Sandhu wrapped half a dozen in wax paper.
-"For your beautiful aunt," she said over Iffy's protests, just as she did every time she gave her something extra for Aunt Naggie.
+"For your beautiful aunt," she said over Iffy's protests, just as she did every time she gave her something extra.
 "And here, take this too.
 A little of our special curry mix.
 You know how much she likes it."